aws/iot-atlas/content/designs/gateway/_index.md

 2. The server publishes a message to the gateway via the transport protocol's endpoint
 3. The gateway receives the message
 4. The gateway publishes the message to the device listening on the gateway endpoint on the same topic as the received message
-   1. if the gateway is unsuccessful sending the message to the device the message is processed using a downward message approach
+   - if the gateway is unsuccessful sending the message to the device, the message is processed using a downward message approach
 5. The device receives the message

 ## Considerations